Forgetting your own limitations or the power of the subconscious mind

 I started dreaming about this trip to Greenland before I was diagnosed with cancer and before all the treatments and side effects.
 I was fit as a fiddle, very athletic and felt strong, both physically and mentally.
 Now, many years later, when I set out planning the trip and all the things I wanted it to include, I was totally excited and started booking the various items on my bucket list one by one.
 I happily packed all the things and equipment I thought I’d need and set off.

 When I arrived in Greenland – all its roads covered in ice and snow, traveling in small, cramped propeller planes, with daytime temperatures sometimes as low as minus 27 degrees Celsius – I quickly realized that I might have been fit as a fiddle many years ago.
 But today?
 I immediately reached my physical limits.
 My backpack felt far too heavy.
-On my first longer hike, where I was sometimes knee-deep in snow, I had to deal with balance problems, due to my polyneuropathy in my feet and thereby an already unsteady gait, along with muscle cramps.
+On my first longer hike, where I was sometimes knee-deep in snow, I had to deal with balance problems due to my polyneuropathy, along with muscle cramps.

 What was I going to do?
-How was I going to manage the treks?
-The weight of my backpack?
-The snowmobile tour?
-And how in the world would I get through the cold threshold into the igloo, which felt far too small, and get out again in the morning?
-With my morning balance problems, significant and consistent muscle cramps and, most of all, the panic I have in small spaces?
+How was I going to manage the treks, the weight of my backpack, the snowmobile tour, or the night in an igloo?
 Should I stay in my room for a week and read books?
 Had I come all this way for that?

 I have no one to blame but myself.
 You may be thinking that right now.
 And you’d be right.